 About one in five adult Americans consumes over 350 mg of caffeine per day, a level sufficient to produce dependency.
 A five-ounce cup of coffee contains between 60 and 150 mg of caffeine while a cup of tea has 35 to 60 mg, depending upon the methods of preparation and the strength of the brew.
-A cola beverage typically contains 30 to 55 mg of caffeine per 12-ounce can, while the new caffeinated beverages such as Surge, Jolt, and Water Joe all contain a little more and are Caffeine produces a cluster of adverse effects. intended to provide a cerebral buzz.
+A cola beverage typically contains 30 to 55 mg of caffeine per 12-ounce can, while the new caffeinated beverages such as Surge, Jolt, and Water Joe all contain a little more and are intended to provide a cerebral buzz.